USA WATER POLO

 Interested in participating in one of the best water polo experiences around?

-Read the information below and express your interest by signing up* on the
+Read the information below and if you expressed your interest by signing up* on the

 *This submission does not commit the athlete to JO participation, but should only be completed if the athlete has genuine interest and availability to participate.
 Read more details below.
 As summer schedules, locations, etc. are solidified, this page will be updated and communications will be sent directly to interested participants and families.